 - Gobbling up, guzzled up;

 - Waste time;

-We had an interactive dramatization and my assistant recorded it.
-We used a real vacuum cleaner and one girl was acting as Stan!
+We had an interactive dramatization, and my assistant recorded it.
+We used a real vacuum cleaner, and one girl was acting as Stan!
 It was truly outstanding and yet so spontaneous.
-I am still editing the video of the storytelling and I plan to add it as soon as possible!
+I am still editing the storytelling video, and I plan to add it as soon as possible!

 Listening task/TPR task during the dramatization:

 The children had some tasks during dramatization to motivate the group to listen to the story and concentrate better.

 - Listen for the places – try to remember what places Stan visits.